Hydrogenated carbon structures as directional sub-GeV dark matter detectors: The dark matter--proton collision

 For the processes of interest, the final state proton is free.
 Its wave function, as well as those of the incoming and outgoing dark matter, are then well approximated by plane waves.
 We normalize them to unity when working at some finite volume, $V$.
 The corresponding matrix element then reads,

 where $\bm k$, $\bm k'$, and $\bm p$ are the momenta of the incoming dark matter, the outgoing one, and the outgoing proton, while $\hat \psi_0$ is the Fourier transform of the proton's initial wave function.
-Given this, the rate of ejection of a proton by a dark matter is obtained from Fermi's golden rule:
+Given this, the rate of ejection of a proton by dark matter is obtained from Fermi's golden rule:

 where the $E$'s are kinetic energies, with obvious definitions.
-Finally, the expected experimental rate is obtained by accounting for the number of available protons, $N_{\rm H}$, the mass density of incoming dark matter, $\rho_\chi$, as well as its velocity distribution in the Milky Way halo, $f(v)$.
-Specifically, it is given by,
+Finally, the expected experimental rate is obtained by accounting for the number of available protons $N_{\rm H}$, the mass density of incoming dark matter $\rho_\chi$, and its velocity distribution in the Milky Way halo $f(v)$.
+Specifically, it is given by

 where $\Gamma$ is the total rate obtained by integrating Eq.~\eqref{eq:dGamma}, which depends on the dark matter velocity through its initial momentum.
-We take the velocity distribution to be a truncated Maxwellian as in the standard halo model, with dispersion $v_0 = 230$~km/s, escape velocity $v_{\rm esc} = 600$~km/s, and boosted with respect to the Galactic rest frame by the Earth velocity, $v_{\rm e} = 240$~km/s~\cite{Piffl:2013mla,monari2018escape}.
+We take the velocity distribution to be a truncated Maxwellian as in the standard halo model, with dispersion $v_0 = 230$~km/s, escape velocity $v_{\rm esc} = 600$~km/s, and boosted with respect to the Galactic rest frame by the Earth velocity $v_{\rm e} = 240$~km/s~\cite{Piffl:2013mla,monari2018escape}.
 We also take the dark matter mass density to be $\rho_\chi = 0.4$~GeV/cm$^3$~\cite{Piffl:2013mla,ou2024dark}.
-We also anticipated the possible directionality of our signal, through the dependence of the rate on the direction of the Earth's velocity.
+We have also anticipated the possible directionality of our signal through the dependence of the rate on the direction of the Earth's velocity.
 The direction of the ``dark matter wind'' is opposite to $\hat{\bm v}_{\rm e}$.